 To wrap or not to wrap that's the million dollar question.
 I've done a couple wrapped and a couple open au naturale.
 I tend to wrap if it stalls.

 The quality of the meat is obviously important, I have only tried the USDA ones. from JL Butchers (so Australian i believe) and Bobs Family Butchers (which are from the U S of A).
 They tend to have more fat so can cope with the heat and time, retaining the juiciness you'd expect.

 For this one from Bobs, which was 5.2kg.

-Trim any excess fat and silver skin off this side, leave the fat cap as is.
-Some of it will render away, but it will also protect the flat from drying out.
+Trim any excess fat and silver skin off this side, (trimming is key in my book) leave the fat cap as is.
+Some of it will render away, but it's a myth that it all will, however it will protect the flat from drying out.

 Inject with a Bovril (3 tsps) and decent quality beef stock (250ml) warmed gently in a pan.

 Inject every 2.5cm/ inch working in a grid across the slab. giving around 5ml per squirt.

 If you've got a full brisket with both the point and the flat inject a full syringe into the larger Point.
 Wipe away any excess.